Achieve Your Estate Planning Goals With A Crestview Trust Attorney

 Trusts fall into two main categories: revocable trusts and irrevocable trusts.

-With a revocable trust — often called a living trust — you can create the trust now to benefit someone else, but you also have the option to take property back out of the trust for your own benefit should you need to do so.
+With revocable trusts – often called living trusts – you can create the trust now to benefit someone else, but you also have the option to take the property back out of the trust for your own benefit should you need to do so.

 With an irrevocable trust, however, you cannot later retrieve the assets from the trust without the agreement of all beneficiaries.
 In creating an irrevocable trust, you are essentially transferring the property now so that it is no longer considered yours.
 That means the assets in the trust can be protected from any creditors you may have.
 An irrevocable trust can also help your loved ones avoid estate taxes.